-In light of changing tax laws, it is important to review your estate conservation strategies, especially if your plan was established before 2002.
+In light of changing tax laws, it is important to review your estate conservation strategies.
 We can work with your tax or legal advisor to help you develop appropriate strategies for your situation.

 Life Insurance Proceeds

 If you own a life insurance policy, it is important for you to know that life insurance proceeds are subject to estate tax upon your death if you retain any powers over the policy (such as the right to change the beneficiary or borrow against the policy) or if the proceeds are made payable to your estate.